Ahlfors-regular conformal dimension and energies of graph maps: Introduction

-Via other now-standard constructions, there is an associated distinguished class of Ahlfors-regular metrics $\cG(\cJ[\pi,\phi])$ associated to $[\pi,\phi]$; see \S \ref{sec:gauge}.
+Via other now-standard constructions, there is an associated conformal gauge of Ahlfors-regular metrics $\cG(\cJ[\pi,\phi])$ associated to $[\pi,\phi]$; see \S \ref{sec:gauge}.
 If $[\pi,\phi]$ arises from a hyperbolic rational map $f$, then the spherical metric on $J_f$ belongs to $\cG(\cJ[\pi,\phi])$ (Proposition~\ref{prop:elevator}).